 July 15, 2011 - Rebekah Brooks, Chief Executive Officer of News International, resigns.
 Les Hinton, former Chairman News International, resigns as head of the Dow Jones division of the News Group Corp. and publisher of the Wall Street Journal.
 He was Brooks’ predecessor at News International.

-July 16 2011 - Rupert Murdoch issues apology for phone hacking via full page ads in seven national newspapers.
+July 16, 2011 - Murdoch issues an apology for phone hacking via full page ads in seven national newspapers.

-July 17, 2011 - Rebekah Brooks is arrested by London police on charges of suspicion of corruption and conspiring to intercept communications.
+July 17, 2011 - Brooks is arrested by London police on charges of suspicion of corruption and conspiring to intercept communications.
 She is released on bail after 12 hours.
-Sir Paul Stephenson, Metropolitan Police Commissioner and the UK’s highest ranking policeman, resigns amid the growing controversy and speculation that London police were involved in the phone hacking scandal.
-This comes after revelations that former News of the World executive editor Neil Wallis later became a communications consultant for the police.
+Sir Paul Stephenson, Metropolitan Police Commissioner and the UK’s highest-ranking policeman, resigns amid the growing controversy and speculation that London police were involved in the phone hacking scandal.
+This comes after revelations that former NoW executive editor Neil Wallis later became a communications consultant for the police.

 July 18, 2011 - Assistant Police Commissioner John Yates announces his resignation.
 Yates had ruled in 2009 not to reopen an investigation of phone hacking by journalists.
 Home Secretary Theresa May announces that London’s police department will be investigated for corruption by Her Majesty’s Inspectorate of Constabulary.

-July 19, 2011 - Rupert Murdoch, son James Murdoch, and former News of the World editor Rebekah Brooks testify before Parliament’s Culture, Media and Sport Committee.
+July 19, 2011 - Murdoch, his son James Murdoch, and former NoW editor Brooks testify before Parliament’s Culture, Media and Sport Committee.

-July 20, 2011 - Prime Minister David Cameron addresses an emergency meeting to the House of Commons concerning the phone hacking scandal at News Group Intl and his former communications director, Andy Coulson.
+July 20, 2011 - Prime Minister Cameron addresses an emergency meeting to the House of Commons concerning the phone hacking scandal at News Group International and his former communications director, Coulson.

-July 21, 2011 - Colin Myler and Tom Crone, former top executives of News of the World, accuse James Murdoch of giving “mistaken” evidence to a parliamentary committee about a settlement to Gordon Taylor, chief executive of the Professional Footballers Association.
+July 21, 2011 - Colin Myler and Tom Crone, former top executives of NoW, accuse James Murdoch of giving “mistaken” evidence to a parliamentary committee about a settlement to Taylor.

-August 20, 2011 - Glenn Mulcaire is ordered by the court to name who hired him to hack the phones of Elle Macpherson, Simon Hughes, Max Clifford, Sky Andrew, Jo Armstrong and Gordon Taylor.
+August 20, 2011 - Mulcaire is ordered by the court to name who hired him to hack the phones of Clifford, Taylor, Elle Macpherson, Simon Hughes, Sky Andrew and Jo Armstrong.